 Bicycle Lockers provide the highest level of security, protecting bikes against theft and the elements while also providing a convenient place to storing cyclists’ gear.
 Bicycle lockers can be rented or else assigned in advance and provided on an ongoing basis, which is particularly handy for promoting regular bike commuting.

-Each bike locker occupies a space of about 42″ x 78″ which can be reduced with modular stacking units.
+Each bike locker occupies a space of about 42″ x 78″ which can be reduced with modular stacking bike storage.
 Bicycle lockers are designed to fit one or two bikes per door, with options for one sided or two sided access.
 Access aisles need to accommodate the cyclist and door opening; six foot aisle width is recommended.
 Bicycle locker material and locks are crucial to dependability, high security locks and compression molded composite (SMC) is recommended over fiberglass or metal lockers for lower maintenance and durability.
 CycleSafe bicycle lockers can be furnished with side display panels for wayfinding, marketing or revenue generation and storage bins for cyclist gear.

 For further information on developing a bike parking program, refer to the guide Planning Bike Parking Facilities.